George Metesky: First bombs (1940–1941)

 Con Edison crooks – this is for you.

-Some investigators wondered if the bomb was an intentional dud, since if it had exploded the note would have been obliterated.
+Some investigators wondered whether the bomb was an intentional dud, as if it had exploded, the note would have been obliterated.

 In September 1941, a bomb with a similar ignition mechanism was found lying in the street about five blocks away from the Consolidated Edison headquarters building at 4 Irving Place.
-This one had no note, and was also a dud.
+This bomb had no note and was also a dud.
 Police theorized that the bomber might have spotted a police officer and dropped the bomb without setting its fuse.

 Hiatus

 Shortly after the United States entered World War II in December 1941, the police received a letter in block capital letters:

 I will make no more bomb units for the duration of the war – my patriotic feelings have made me decide this – later I will bring the Con Edison to justice – They will pay for their dastardly deeds ...
 F.P.

 True to his word, Metesky planted no bombs between 1941 and 1951, choosing instead to send letters and postcards to police stations, newspapers, private citizens and Con Edison.
 Investigators studying the penciled, block-lettered messages noted that the letters G and Y had an odd shape, possibly indicating a European education.